wojkr/portfolio/README.md

 1. Clone this repository to your local machine
 2. Run `npm install` to install the necessary dependencies
 3. Run `npm start` to start the development server

+To check if the production build looks OK in your local environment run `npm run check`